 1. Turbidity is a measure of the cloudiness of water.
 It is monitored because it is a good indicator of the effectiveness of the filtration system.
-2. Total Organic Carbon is used to determine disinfection by-product precursors.
+2. Total Organic Carbon is used to determine disinfection byproduct precursors.
 Fort Worth was in compliance with all monitoring and treatment technique requirements for disinfection by-product precursors.
-A removal ratio of 1 in SUVA calculations is considered passing.
-3. Because Fort Worth historically has had low levels of radionuclides in its water, TCEQ requires this monitoring occur only once every six years.
+A removal ratio of 1 in Specific Ultra Violet Absorbance (SUVA) calculations is considered passing.
+3. Because Fort Worth historically has had low levels of radionuclides in its water, TCEQ requires this monitoring to occur only once every six years.
 The test results shown are from 2017.
 The next monitoring will occur in 2023.
 4. 90th percentile value: 90% of the samples were at or below this value.
 EPA considers the 90th percentile value the same as an "average" value for other contaminants.
 Lead and copper are regulated by a treatment technique that requires systems to control the corrosiveness of their water.
 If more than 10% of tap water samples exceed the action level, water systems must take additional samples.
-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-This water supply is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at <http://www.epa.gov/safewater/lead>.